v-rajagt/IntuneDocs/intune/protect/security-baseline-settings-mdm-all.md

   **Default**: Disabled

 - **Internet Explorer restricted zone cross site scripting filter**:
   This policy controls if the Cross-Site Scripting (XSS) Filter will detect and prevent cross-site script injections into websites in this zone.
-If you enable this policy setting, the XSS Filter is turned on for sites in this zone, and the XSS Filter attempts to block cross-site script injections.
+If you enable this policy setting, the XSS Filter is on for sites in this zone, and the XSS Filter attempts to block cross-site script injections.
 If you disable this policy setting, the XSS Filter is turned off for sites in this zone, and Internet Explorer permits cross-site script injections.
   [Learn more](https://go.microsoft.com/fwlink/?linkid=2067178)

   **Default**: Enabled